ophub/amlogic-s9xxx-armbian/documents/README.md

 ## 1. Register your own Github account

-Register your own account in order to continue with the customized operation of the system.
-Click the `Sign up` button in the upper right corner of the github.com website and follow the instructions to register your account.
+Register an account to proceed with system customization.
+Click the `Sign up` button in the upper right corner of github.com and follow the prompts to complete registration.

 ## 2. Set up private variable GITHUB_TOKEN etc

 According to the [GitHub Docs](https://docs.github.com/en/actions/security-guides/automatic-token-authentication), GitHub automatically creates a unique `GITHUB_TOKEN` secret at the start of every workflow job for use within the workflow.
 The `{{ secrets.GITHUB_TOKEN }}` can be used for authentication within the workflow job.

-When building a [Armbian Docker](../.github/workflows/build-armbian-arm64-docker-image.yml) image in Actions and pushing it to Docker Hub, you need to set two secrets: `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD`.
+When building an [Armbian Docker](../.github/workflows/build-armbian-arm64-docker-image.yml) image in Actions and pushing it to Docker Hub, you need to set two secrets: `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD`.
 On your repository's page, click Settings in the top right corner, then navigate to `Settings` > `Secrets and variables` > `Actions` > `Repository secrets` > `New repository secret`, add the following two secrets:

 - Secret name `DOCKERHUB_USERNAME`: The value is your username for logging into Docker Hub.
 - Secret name `DOCKERHUB_PASSWORD`: The value is your password for logging into Docker Hub.

 ## 3. Fork the repository and set Workflow permissions

-Now you can Fork the repository.
-Open the repository https://github.com/ophub/amlogic-s9xxx-armbian, click the Fork button in the upper right, copy a copy of the repository code to your account, wait a few seconds, after the Fork is complete, visit your own amlogic-s9xxx-armbian in your own repository.
-In the upper right corner, `Settings` > `Actions` > `General` > `Workflow permissions` on the left navigation bar and save.
+Fork the repository by opening https://github.com/ophub/amlogic-s9xxx-armbian and clicking the Fork button in the upper right to copy the repository to your account.
+Once the fork is complete, navigate to your copy.
+Then go to `Settings` > `Actions` > `General` > `Workflow permissions` in the left navigation bar and save.
 The illustration is as follows:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/167585338-841d3b05-8d98-4d73-ba72-475aad4a95a9.png width="300" />